Michael Lafasakis, Ph.D., LBA/BCBA-D

 Clinical Research Director

-Ms. Tursenovic is a NYS Certified School Psychologist with post-graduate training in Advanced Applied Behavior Analysis.
-Ms. Tursenovic received both her Bachelor’s in Psychology and Master’s in School Psychology from St. John’s University in New York.
-Ms. Tursenovic studied Applied Behavior Analysis from Florida Institute of Technology, receiving an advanced certification in ABA.
-Ms. Tursenovic has twelve years of experience practicing ABA within different settings, including school, home, and hospital settings.
+Ms. Tursenovic is a NYS Certified School Psychologist and NYS Licensed Behavior Analyst holding a limited permit.
+Ms. Tursenovic received her Master’s in School Psychology from St. John’s University in New York in 2010 and an advanced certification in Applied Behavior Analysis (ABA) from the Florida Institute of Technology in 2014.
+Ms. Tursenovic has practiced ABA under the supervision of a Board Certified Behavior Analyst (BCBA) since 2007 within various settings, including schools, homes, and hospitals.
 Within these settings, Ms. Tursenovic has worked with children, adolescents, and adults with Autism, Developmental Disabilities, and Psychiatric Disorders.

 Joanna Spartinos, MS Ed.